 Throughout these three phases, officers are observing a number of factors that the suspect is unaware of.
 While the field sobriety tests are one of those factors, most people have no idea what is actually being observed by the officer during the various tests administered.
 While performing well on the tests may help in challenging the officer’s decision to arrest (probable cause) or guilt beyond a reasonable doubt, it is not the end all, be all.
 Once we have a better idea of the evidence gathered against you (i.e. officer notes, video, witness statements, etc.), we are in a better position to explain the potential for weaknesses in the case against, should they exist.

-Answer: I understand that this may seem self-serving but I always advise anyone facing criminal charges to hire an attorney.
+Answer: I understand that this may seem self-serving but I always advise anyone facing criminal charges to hire one of the best criminal defense attorneys they can find.
 Specifically, with DWI charges, the immediate and long-term consequences of pleading guilty, without a thorough review of your case, go far beyond having a criminal record.
 DWIs are very technical cases and are not as cut and dry as they seem to the layperson.
 While you may feel like the state has a great case against you, this may not be true after reviewing the evidence and actions by police in their investigation.

 If after review of the evidence you have no defense, I still advise having a lawyer on your behalf because an experienced Charlotte DWI attorney may be able to negotiate a plea where additional charges are dismissed in exchange for your plea to DWI and also help mitigate the punishment imposed by the court by a proper determination of the DWI sentencing factors that exist in your case.